 Which Settings I Need to Make While Setting up Netgear Extender

-Though it is very easy to set up the extender, yet several users confuse about which settings they need to make for a successful installation.
+Though it is very easy to install the extender, yet several users confuse about which settings they need to make for a successful installation.
 Sensing this need, we have come up with this post to help you make the required settings for your Netgear wireless extender.
 Read on.

-1. The SSID or Name of the WiFi Network Extended by Your Extender
+1. The SSID or Name of the Extended WiFi Network

 When you set up the extender, you will get an option to choose the desired name for your new, extended WiFi network.
 By default, the extender’s network name would be ‘Name_Ext’.
 In other words, the Netgear extender just adds an extension namely ‘_Ext’ at the end of your existing network name or SSID.
 However, if you want to change it, you can do so with great ease and keep any network name or SSID as per your choice.

 To do so, connect your device like a computer, laptop, or smartphone to the extender.
 After that, launch a web browser and access mywifiext.net setup web page.
 Once prompted, type the user ID and password.
 Navigate to the Wireless Setup section.
 Here, in the network name field, delete the existing SSID, and enter the new one.
 Finally, click on the Apply button.

 2. Type of Security

 The next step, after modifying the network name, is to choose a type of security you wish to put on your WiFi network.
 With Netgear extender, you will get various options such as WPA, WPA2-Personal, WEP, and few others.
 One can select any of these security options.
 Thereafter, you have to select a password that you wish to put on the WiFi network of your extender according to the chosen security type.
 For instance, if WPA2-Personal Security is the option you have chosen, create the password depending on the requirement of this security type.